Walter Crum

-Walter Crum FRS (1796–1867) was a Scottish chemist and businessman.
+Walter Crum FRS (1796 – 5 May 1867) was a Scottish chemist and industrialist.
 He became a Fellow of the Royal Society in 1844.

 Life

 He was born in Glasgow, the second son of Alexander Crum of Thornliebank, a merchant there, and of Jane, the eldest daughter of Walter Ewing Maclae; the politician Humphrey Ewing Crum-Ewing was his younger brother.
 His sister Margaret Fisher Crum married John Brown as his second wife, and was mother of Alexander Crum Brown.

 Calico print by Walter Crum & Co.

 Walter Crum studied at Anderson's University under Thomas Graham.
 He then worked for James Thomson for two years before going into the same business, the printing of calico, on his own account.
 He directed the existing family firm at Thornliebank, already large employers, into dyeing, particularly with Turkey red.

 Map showing Thornliebank, the bleach works, and Rouken Glen Park.

 Crum purchased the Birkenshaw Estate (later Rouken Glen Park).
 He was an early collector of photographs.